Molenbeek-Saint-Jean: Maritime Quarter

 Located in the north of Molenbeek, with a piece extending into the City of Brussels, the Maritime Quarter (Quartier Maritime, Maritiemwijk) was born, around 1900, from the implementation of the Port of Brussels and the Maritime Station on the Tour & Taxis site.
 A number of customs agencies and handling activities mingled with homes were concentrated there and have given the neighbourhood a diverse character.
 The residents, historically made up of workers, as well as of the small and large bourgeoisie, were also from the outset of great diversity.
-In the interwar period, the Foyer Molenbeekois housing cooperative built several large-scale social housing complexes for workers and employees in the district.
+In the interwar period, the Foyer Molenbeekois/Molenbeekse Haard housing cooperative built several large-scale social housing complexes for workers and employees in the district.
 Many traces of this history can still be found today, including old factories and workshops, as well as Art Deco and modernist apartment buildings, designed by architects such as Joseph Diongre, Armand de Saulnier and François Van Meulecom.

 Upper Molenbeek

 Karreveld

 Located in the north of the upper part of Molenbeek, Karreveld Park and its surrounding district are named after the former domain of Karreveld Castle, which now covers 3 ha.
 The name Karreveld derives from the Old Dutch Karreelvelt, meaning "field of brick earth", referring to the local brickmaking activity that continued into the early 20th century.
-Today, it is a mostly residential neighbourhood between the Avenue de la Liberté/Vrijheidslaan, the Chaussée de Gand/Gentsesteenweg and the railroad.
+Today, it is a mostly residential neighbourhood between the Avenue de la Liberté/Vrijheidslaan, the Chaussée de Gand and the railroad.